 – Experience fundraising for a science center/natural history museum/children’s museum or STEM education institution is preferred but not required.

-- A minimum of seven years of foundation/corporate fundraising experience, with an emphasis on grant writing, and experience working within a complex organization.
+Experience: A minimum of 7 years of foundation/corporate fundraising experience, with an emphasis on grant writing, record keeping and stewardship systems, and experience working within a complex organization.

 Compensation: Commensurate with education, skills and experience, including a competitive benefits package.

-How to Apply: Qualified candidates should send their resume with cover letter firstname.lastname@example.org.
+HOW TO APPLY: Qualified candidates should send their resume with cover letter to firstname.lastname@example.org.
 Please include job title in subject line.
 No phone calls, please.